elephantscale/es-training-new/docker/slides/Docker_Intro.md

 Instructor Notes:

 Participant Notes:
-Docker for Windows has fairly steep requirements.
+Docker Desktop for Windows has fairly steep requirements.

 Why does Docker require Hyper-V?
 Because all containers on Windows require virtualization.
 Even windows containers require virtualization because those containers require Windows Server kernels which are different from Windows 10 (client) kernels.

 Hyper-V does not run on Windows Home versions (most consumer-grade windows machines).
-So, Docker for Windows will not run on those versions either.
+So, Docker Desktop for Windows will not run on those versions either.
 One needs a Windows Professional.

 Hyper-V will require that Virtualization extensions be turned on in the BIOS.
 Typically, from the factory these are turned off on client machines for security reasons, as some exploits have targeted these instruction sets.